yonghwanjang0/Image_Detection_at_Video/README.md

 ## use
 * Select video files folder.
-* Copy the image file with the pattern you want to find to the 'template' folder. (only one image.)
+* Copy the image file with the pattern you want to find to the '/template' folder. (only one image.)
 * Press Button Start or Keyboard F2 Button.
 * If matching pattern is found, timestamp print in the result window.
 * Work all media files in the selected folder.